 LEGAL REF.: M.G.L.
 40:5

-NOTE: Regional school districts should refer to and cite M.G.L.
-71:16A at this code.
+DH-1

 REGIONAL SCHOOL DISTRICT BONDED EMPLOYEES AND OFFICERS

 Each employee of the school district or School Committee member who is assigned the responsibility of receiving and dispensing school funds will be bonded individually or covered by a blanket bond.
 The cost of the bond will be paid by the District.